 We have visited the Olympic Peninsula during every season and each season has had its pros and cons.
 In the winter, expect there to be much more rainfall on the western side of the peninsula and lot of snow up in the mountains, making some spots on this itinerary not as accessible (some campgrounds and roads will be closed).

-In the spring, the weather becomes nicer, but can still be a bit unpredictable, with snow still in the mountains and some rain.
-We did our first ever backpacking trip to the Hoh Rainforest in April and got rained on the whole time, but it was still a blast!
+In the spring, the weather becomes nicer, but can still be a bit unpredictable.
+There’s snow still in the mountains and some rain.
+We did our first ever backpacking trip to the Hoh Rainforest in April.
+We got rained on the whole time, but it was still a blast!

 By the summer, the rain chances are much lower, snow has melted, and the temperatures are warmer.
 The summer, similar to basically anywhere in the PNW, is typically the best time to visit!
 However, there can sometimes be fog on the coast and the peninsula will likely be more crowded during this time.